OliverRen3/Platformer-Game/README.md

 # projects
 simple platformer game
-1600 by 900 resolution, may need to adjust screen scale in settings to play
+1600 by 900 resolution, may need to adjust display scale in PC settings to play